RinaHan/Walk-Mobile-App-React-Native/README.md

 **-Task-**
--	Created a dog walking volunteer application for the community with React-Native
+-	Created a dog walking volunteer application for the community with React-Native as a team of 3

 **-Tech Stack-**
-- React
 - React Native